matthalbersma/viva-blocker/README.md

 To run this, download the files and run the Python script.
 You will also have to `chmod` the shell script.
 If you're on Windows, you'll need to either grab Cygwin or Git Bash or something.

-Then, simply go to [vivaldi://extensions](ivivaldi://extensions), turn on Developer mode, click Load unpacked, and choose the directory that you save thess files in.
+Then, simply go to [vivaldi://extensions](vivaldi://extensions) or [chrome://extensions/](chrome://extensions/), etc., turn on Developer mode, click Load unpacked, and choose the directory that you save thess files in.

 This is a work in progress, so please feel free to send me any feedback.